swift-server/sswg/proposals/0018-mqtt-nio.md

 ### Sending messages

 `MQTTClient` has functions to send all the standard MQTT messages, except the ACK messages which are dealt with internally.
-Where it is expected the server will respond with an ACK the function will wait for the ACK before returning.
+Where it is expected the server will respond with an ACK the function will wait for that ACK before returning.

 ### Publish